RobTillaart/MS5837/README.md

 ## Density

 Some indicative figures about density of water and other liquids.
-Different sources give slight variations, which are less than 0.1%.
+Different sources give slight variations, which differ less than 0.1%.

 ### Temperature